Bill Clement: Post-playing career

-He worked with Jim Lampley as a studio analyst for NBC during their coverage of both the men's and women's ice hockey tournaments at the 2002 Winter Olympics in Salt Lake City.
-He worked as the play-by-play announcer for table tennis, pentathlon events, and badminton tournaments for the 2004 and 2008 Summer Olympics for NBC.
-He won province championships playing badminton in high school.
-He also worked as an analyst in ESPN's Great Outdoor Games for several years.
+Clement worked with Jim Lampley as a studio analyst for CNBC during their coverage of both the men's and women's ice hockey tournaments at the 2002 Winter Olympics in Salt Lake City, and worked as the play-by-play announcer for table tennis, pentathlon events, and badminton tournaments for NBC at the 2004 and 2008 Summer Olympics.
+(Clement won province championships playing badminton in high school.)
+He also worked as an analyst at ESPN's Great Outdoor Games for several years.

-He provided color commentary for the EA Sports' NHL series for NHL 2000 and NHL 2001, with Jim Hughson; and for all next-generation versions from NHL 07 through NHL 14, with Gary Thorne.
-The latter duo previously voiced 2K Sports' NHL 2K series for ESPN NHL Hockey and ESPN NHL 2K5, when 2K Sports had the ESPN license.

-He is also host of a Flyers-based radio talk show on WBCB 1490 AM in Bucks County, Pennsylvania.
+He is also the host of a Flyers-based radio talk show on WBCB 1490 AM in Bucks County, Pennsylvania.
 The show includes current and former players and coaches, as well as players from the ECHL's Trenton Devils.
 He also continues to provide color commentary, as well as post-game show analysis, working several local Flyers broadcasts for NBC Sports Philadelphia and The Comcast Network since the 2007–08 season.